diegominatel/dif-model-selection/README.md

 ## Full text of the paper

-This section will be updated once the paper is available.
+Access the full text of this paper at: https://ieeexplore.ieee.org/document/10459924